Weak porosity on metric measure spaces: Introduction and main results

-Previously, Vasin \cite{V03} obtained the corresponding $A_1$-characterization for compact subsets contained in the one-dimensional torus $\mathbb{T}$.
+Previously, Vasin \cite{V03} obtained the corresponding $A_1$-characterization for subsets $E$ contained in the one-dimensional torus $\mathbb{T}$.
 Also, in \cite{DILTV19}, Dyda, Ihnatsyeva, Lehrb\"{a}ck, Tuominen, and V\"{a}h\"{a}kangas studied the $A_p$-properties of distance functions to \textit{porous} sets, and applied their results to obtain certain weighted Hardy-Sobolev inequalities.
 See also Semmes' work \cite{S96} (in Section 4) for results on the \textit{strong $A_\infty$ condition} of some weights given by distance functions to uniformly disconnected sets.
-And for results concerning porous and/or fractals sets, and their relationships with the class of quasiconformal maps, we refer, for instance, to the papers of Chrontsios-Garitsis, Fraser, Luukkainen, Tyson, and Yu \cite{CT23,FY22,L98}, and the references therein.
+A detailed study of the Minkowski and Hausdorff dimensions of porous and locally porous sets can be found in the paper of Salli \cite{Sa91}.
+For results concerning the Assouad dimension and spectrum of porous and/or fractals sets, and their distorsion under quasiconformal maps, we refer, for instance, to the papers of Chrontsios-Garitsis and Tyson \cite{CT23}, Luukkainen \cite{L98}, and Fraser and Yu \cite{FY22}, and the references therein.
+Finally, see the monograph \cite{F2014book} by Falconer, for a thorough exposition of fractal geometry and their applications.